napptive/cd-example/README.md

 2. Edit [go.mod](go.mod) and replace `github.com/napptive/cd-example` with `github.com/<your_username>/cd-example`.
 3. Generate a [Personal Access Token](https://docs.napptive.com/guides/04.5.Using_personal_access_tokens.html) and save the results in a secret called `PLAYGROUND_PAT`.
 Make sure the repository can access the value of the secret in case you are using an organization one.
 4. Generate Docker [Access Tokens](https://docs.docker.com/docker-hub/access-tokens/) and store the resulting values in two secrets: `DOCKER_HUB_USER` and `DOCKER_HUB_TOKEN`.
-5. Edit [.github/workflows/deploy-app.yml](.github/workflows/deploy-app.yml) and modify the value of `TARGET_DOCKER_REGISTRY` with your docker username.
+5. Edit [.github/workflows/deploy-app.yml](.github/workflows/deploy-app.yml) and modify the value of `TARGET_DOCKER_REGISTRY` with your docker username, and `PLAYGROUND_ACCOUNT_NAME` with your Playground account name.
 6. Submit your changes to your repository, accept the PR if you are using this approach, and check the triggered action.

 Once the action has been executed, you can connect to the [NAPPTIVE Playground](https://playground.napptive.dev) and you will see your application running.
 Now try to change the message in [cmd/cd-example/main.go:31](cmd/cd-example/main.go)